compsci-suny-newpaltz/Hackaton-Voting/README.md

 - Uses SQLite for simplicity (can be swapped for PostgreSQL)
 - File uploads delete old versions (only latest file kept)
-- Projects sorted by popular vote count in all displays
-- Popular voting continues after hackathon ends until `vote_expiration`
+- Popular voting continues after hackathon ends until `vote_expiration`; at close, a snapshot score is recorded and displayed per project.
+- Projects may present live popular vote counts via 5s polling during active voting
 - Judge codes are hackathon-specific and cryptographically secure

+## Roadmap / TODOs

+See `TODOS.md` for a phased implementation plan derived from the decisions above.

 ## License